nidhim32/Nidhi_BlueStampPortfolio/index.md

 **Replace the BlueStamp logo below with an image of yourself and your completed project.
 Follow the guide [here](https://tomcam.github.io/least-github-pages/adding-images-github-pages-site.html) if you need help.**

 ![Headstone image](headshot.jpeg)
+Hi!
+My name is Nidhi and I am a rising freshman with an interest in mechanical engineering.
+This is my first project that I get to share with everyone here at BlueStamp and I have learned so much in the little time that I've been here.
+There were some challenges I faced throughout this project, however overcoming them was the most rewarding part of the process.
 # Final Milestone

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**